-We’ll let you know when we start installing smart meters in your area, and someone from one of our meter installation partners will get in touch to book an appointment.
-We’ll let you know in advance who will contact you and you can opt-out of the process at any point.
+We’ll let you know when we start installing smart meters in your area, and someone from SMS, our meter installation partner, will get in touch to book an appointment.
+We’ll let you know in advance that they will contact you and you can opt-out of the process at any point.

-We ask for someone over 18 must be present for the installation of your new meter, which should take 60-90 minutes.
+We ask for someone over 18 to be present for the installation of your new meter, which should take 60-90 minutes to complete.

-A few days after your smart meter installation, we’ll get back in touch with you to make sure that everything went OK, and whether you have any questions.
+A few days after your smart meter installation, we’ll get back in touch with you to make sure that everything went okay, and to answer any questions you may have.

 If you’ve got a smart meter showing the secure logo, you can check both your gas and electricity meter readings by pressing the digit 9.